instigatetcf/armenian-orthography-converter/README.md

 ## Run tests

+Use following command to run all tests

+    node test/index.js

-Use following command to run test
+Use following command to run single test

     node test/index.js #